Skip to Content

 The music therapy program at UPMC Children’s Hospital offers:

-• Part-time music therapy education for both grad and undergrad students.
+• Music therapy education for undergraduates and interns.

 Learn more about music therapy education at UPMC Children's.